adityacyan/Movie-App/README.md

 # 🎬 Movie App

-This is a simple movie app that allows users to search, view trending movies, and explore movie details by genre.
+This is a React app built with Vite and styled using Tailwind CSS that uses the TMDB API for fetching, searching, and displaying trending movies.
+It features a debounced search for optimized query performance, making movie discovery seamless and efficient.
 ## ✨ Features

 - 🔜 **Upcoming Feature**: Displaying similar movies based on user preferences.